megh21/chat_federated/README.md

-**The demo is Live at [koyeb](https://chatfederated-megh.koyeb.app/)**
+**The demo is Live at [koyeb](https://chatfederated-megh.koyeb.app/)** (hopefully the link is working, can't guaranteeit will still work. if it does not work, please try running cloning & running offline

 ## Features
 - RAG model: The RAG model is used to generate responses by combining retrieval-based and generation-based techniques.